rjarea51/StratuxHud/readme.md

 Install and follow John’s StratuxHud software instructions https://github.com/JohnMarzulli/StratuxHud

 Install John’s HudConfig, you will need this web interface in order to mirror the display for the Hud https://github.com/JohnMarzulli/HudConfig

+## Install instructions Hardware
+1. Cut out the plastic connection piece out of mendable and non-brittle material

+2.	(use at on risk) Heat up M4 Steel T Nuts / Captive nuts, use a long bolt with a lot of tape on the end of it and slowly press the nut into the plastic of the AR Glasses

+3. Cut glass in half, by using a lot of masking tape to give you an edge for cutting.
+Edge out a grove.
+Be careful not to scratch the glass. (use at own risk) Heat up the blade tip of a metal xacto knife and cut through the plastic.
+Sand the edges smooth afterwards

+4.	(use at own risk) With a small awl or large needle put the glass in the black plastic glass holder and meld a hole through the glass and the holder so that you can mount the glass with a very small screw on both sides

+5. I mounted the monitor on the outside of the holder because of alignment issues with the glass.
+Using the center plastic divider piece as a guide, I marked the HDMI and the USB ports on top and on the bottom left and right of the monitor GPIO.
+Cut out the two spaces for the ports and (use at own risk) melt two holes with a small awl, for an M2 bolt with about 2-2.5 cm length.
+On either side of the GPIO and mount the bolts with a nut to the black frame.

+6. I did not want to connect to the monitor directly to the raspberry, just in case I get the cables tangled in the cockpit and rip out the ports.
+So I bought a micro-USB cable for an installation in a case “delock kabel usb 2.0 micro-b buchse zum einbau” and solder two pins on it (USB port fell off during testing).
+I also bought a ribbon and Adafruit socket and plug for it.
+I attached the HDMI socket and micro-USB socket together with hot glue and a very small cable binder.
+I cut out a cover for the sockets and attached the cover with bolds to the connection sockets.
+In the middle of the glasses is a large hole where you can hot glue cover bracket with the socket on it and run the cable in side to the monitor.

+7. Bend very slowly the Adafruit HDMI plug so it has the same angle as the plastic frame of the AR Glasses

+8. Attach the monitor to the AR Glasses by inserting the top first and then by pushing the GPIO between the two bolds.
+I used very small long cable binder which fit through the middle of the GPIO and around the two bold in order to fix the monitor to the frame

+9. Attach ribbon to HDMI socket and plug in pins on 2 and 4

+10. Close it up and (use at own risk) meld a hole through the middle lower connection point and secure it with a screw since it will snap open quite easily without it.

+11. I mounted the gesture control sensor on the passenger side directly on the connection plastic between the headset and the AR glasses USB port point up

+12. I attached the bike helmet strap on the frame of the headset with very strong thread

 ## License